bluecherrydvr/bluecherry-apps/docs/setup-configuration.rst

 This section covers adding and managing analog cameras.
 A Bluecherry hardware compression card is required for use with analog cameras and our software.

-Tip

-It is recommended that you change the 'List Source' from 'Local' to 'Live' in General Settings -> Performance/connectivity.
+..
+Tip:: It is recommended that you change the 'List Source' from 'Local' to 'Live' in General Settings -> Performance/connectivity.
 This will allow you to recieve the last list of manufacturers and model numbers.

 ** image:: img/list-source.png